Home > Cruises > South America Cruises > Classic Galapagos: Central Southern Islands (Grand Queen Beatriz)

 • See the contrasting Galapagos landscapes between islands, from the unique formation of Sombrero Chino to the colourful sands of Isla Rabida.

-• Learn a thing or two about 18th century whalers at Post Office Bay, and participate by posting a letter at the remote mail drop.
+• Learn a thing or two about 18th century whalers at Post Office Bay and take your place in history by posting a letter at the remote mail drop.

 • Encounter the unique Galapagos wildlife in their natural habitat, from giant blue-footed and masked boobies, pelicans and frigate birds to iguanas, sea lions, tortoises and fur seals.